acemod/ACE3/docs/wiki/feature/atragmx.md

 `13`     | Quick select next Target Calculation - Left (A B C D) `14`     | Quick select next Target Calculation - Right (A B C D) `15`     | Reset Data

+### 2.2.1 Units of Measurement

+Please refer to the image displayed in the Overview, `Number 2`.

+ATrag will handle both English (Imperial) and Metric units of measure.
+The push button controls for toggling between these two systems are located at the top right of the working screen.
+You will see an ‘E’ for English, and ‘M’ for Metric.
+You can toggle between the two systems at any time, your selection effects all sub-screens throughout the system.

+You may also notice a ‘D’ push button, this is a special mode where the unit system is split into a dual state such that all distances are presented on screen as ‘meters’ while everything else remains in the English (Imperial) system of units.
+This is most useful when working with English instruments but looking through mil dot scopes.
+When in the dual mode, a small asterisk appears alongside distance parameters to remind you that those quantities are in meters.

+### 2.2.2 Digital Range Card

+### 2.2.3 Gun and Ammo Data Screen
+### 2.2.4 Atmospheric and Environmental Data Screen
+### 2.2.5 Target Data Screen
+### 2.2.6 Aiming Solution Data Screen
+### 2.2.7 Gun/Ammunition List
+### 2.2.8 Options
+### 2.2.9 Physical Buttons

 ### Sub-feature 1